-I have an active laboratory that focuses on improving the outcome of children with brain tumors by studying brain tumor modeling and innovative approaches to administering chemotherapy.
+In my research, my laboratory focuses on improving outcomes for children with brain tumors.
+We study brain tumor models and new approaches to chemotherapy.

-Our research on the use of microscopic catheters to deliver therapeutic compounds in surgically inaccessible locations, known as convection-enhanced delivery, has paved the way for clinical studies and the possibility for effective treatments for children who otherwise do not have these options.
+We also study the use of very small catheters to deliver medicine to parts of the body that can’t be accessed through surgery.
+This technique is known as convection-enhanced delivery.
+Our work has paved the way for clinical trials and the chance for effective treatments for children who otherwise do not have these options.

-For example, in a phase 1 clinical trial that I am leading in children with diffuse intrinsic pontine glioma (DIPG), a type of brain stem glioma, we will evaluate the effectiveness and safety of delivering different dose levels of a novel therapeutic agent called 124I-8H9 directly into the tumor through convection-enhanced delivery.
+For example, in a phase I clinical trial that I am leading in children with diffuse intrinsic pontine glioma (DIPG), a type of brain stem tumor, we are evaluating the effectiveness and safety of delivering different doses of a new drug directly into the tumor through convection-enhanced delivery.
 Find out more about this clinical trial and eligibility for enrollment by calling 212-639-2336.

 I am inspired by the children I treat and the commitment of their parents.
-When I meet a patient for the first time, I try to gain a level of trust, confidence, and comfort.
-I recognize that honesty, integrity, and humility are important components of my relationship with my patients and their parents, and these virtues form the foundation of everything I do.
+When I meet a patient for the first time, I try to gain a level of trust and confidence and provide comfort.
+I recognize that honesty, integrity, and humility are important components of my relationship with my patients and their parents.
+These virtues form the foundation of everything I do.

-- Clinical Expertise: Pediatric Neurosurgery; Pediatric Brain Tumors; Neuroendoscopy; Intraventricular and Pineal Region Tumors
+- Clinical Expertise: Pediatric Neurosurgery; Pediatric Brain Tumors; Endoscopic Surgery; Pineal Region Tumors; Brainstem Tumors

 - Languages Spoken: English